Che!: Production

+Release

+The film opened without press screenings on May 29, 1969, at Loew's Cine and the new Penthouse theatre in New York City.
+It grossed $76,000 in its opening week.

 Critical reception

 The film received mostly negative reviews at the time of its release.
-Critic Paul Brenner stated: "In this badly misconceived pseudo-biography of the legendary Cuban revolutionary—played, incredibly, by Omar Sharif—Che Guevara takes up the cause as a rebel fighter under the direction of Fidel Castro, played—also incredibly—by Jack Palance."
 Che! was listed in the book The Fifty Worst Films of All Time (1978).
 The Book of Lists (1977) labeled it "a cardboard, pseudo-historical drama" and noted that "Poor Sharif is forced to deliver lines such as 'The peasant is like a flower, and the revolutionary like a bee.
 Neither can survive or propagate without the other'".

 Film critic Roger Ebert panned the film and the motivations for producing the drama, writing: "From the beginning, it sounded like a bad dream.
 Hollywood was making a movie about Che Guevara.
 Why?
 Probably because somebody smelled easy money, having been inspired by the sales figures on Che posters.
 That must have been the reason, because Che! is abundant evidence that no one connected with this stinkeroo gave a damn about Che Guevara, Fidel Castro, the Cuban Revolution or anything else requiring more than five seconds' thought".

 Fleischer later said "the picture was a disaster.
 It should never have been made.
 People got emotional about it.
 By the time the memos from the board of directors got to me, they'd taken out all the pro-Che things.
 It took no sides, which wasn't what we started out to do.
 The producer was no help.
 He gave in so easily."